Slow Cooker Berry Crumble

 Make sure you cover your crockpot with a paper towel before you place the lid on it.
 This keeps condensation off your crumble.
 You bake it between 2 1/2 to 3 hours (all crockpots cook differently), until the mixture is no longer powdery and it’s bubbling around the edges.

 The result?
 A crunchy yet soft and moist crumble on top of deliciously juicy berries.
-It’s got the perfect sweetness too, and it’s hard not to eat it straight from your crockpot.
+This slow cooker berry crumble has the perfect sweetness too, and it’s hard not to eat it straight from your crockpot.

 Serve the crumble warm, with low-sugar ice cream or whipped cream.
 Less sugar never tasted better!
 Or, as I like to say, life with less sugar is more sweet.